apache/hudi/hudi-io/README.md

 The last 4 bytes of the Trailer content contain the HFile version: the number represented by the first byte indicates the minor version, and the number represented by the last three bytes indicates the major version.
-In the case of Hudi, the major version should alway be 3, if written by HBase HFile writer.
+In the case of Hudi, the major version should always be 3, if written by HBase HFile writer.